 Visit the Manfred Olson Planetarium if you’re seeking family-friendly activities in Milwaukee.

-The planetarium is filled with interesting astronomical artifacts, and the outdoor deck has an observatory.
+The planetarium has interesting astronomical artifacts, and the outdoor deck has an observatory.

-During the stargazing sessions, you are welcome to use telescopes to view planets, stars, and other astronomical wonders.
+During the stargazing sessions, you can use telescopes to view planets, stars, and other astronomical wonders.